 Consultants: Kempton Smith Ltd, Hydrock, Front Architecture, Mckinley Spaces

-Due to the above constraints the most economical foundation solution was a RC piled raft, which spans over the no dig area of the trunk sewer.
+Due to the above constraints the most economical foundation solution was an RC piled raft which spanned over the no dig area of the trunk sewer.
 The superstructure of the building is formed from a traditional reinforced concrete frame.

-Precast columns are being utilised to enable the swift erection of the steel frame.
-With a Raptor crane located on the tight site adjacent to one of the network rail main lines this site proposed some exiting challenges.
+Precast columns were used to enable a swift erection of the steel frame.
+A raptor crane was located on the tight site adjacent to one of the main Network Rail lines.
+This site proposed some interesting challenges.